tomnor/channelpack/docs/overview_examples.rst

 .. image:: pics/fig3.png

-Note that the start condition is fulfilled in parallell with the stop condition, but the stop condition dominate.
+Note that the start condition is fulfilled in parallel with the stop condition, but the stop condition dominate.
 As soon as the stop condition is not True anymore, a new start is defined (condition fulfilled).
 The new start is not meeting any fulfilled stop condition, and so is valid the rest of data.